Asteroid belt: Composition

 The present day belt consists primarily of three categories of asteroids: C-type carbonaceous asteroids, S-type silicate asteroids, and a hybrid group of X-type asteroids.
-The latter have featureless spectra, but they can be divided into three groups based on the reflectivity, yielding the M-type metallic, P-type primitive, and E-type enstatite asteroids.
+The hybrid group have featureless spectra, but they can be divided into three groups based on reflectivity, yielding the M-type metallic, P-type primitive, and E-type enstatite asteroids.
 Additional types have been found that do not fit within these primary classes.
 There is a compositional trend of asteroid types by increasing distance from the Sun, in the order of S, C, P, and the spectrally-featureless D-types.

 Carbonaceous asteroids, as their name suggests, are carbon-rich.
 They dominate the asteroid belt's outer regions, and are rare in the inner belt.
 Together they comprise over 75% of the visible asteroids.
-They are redder in hue than the other asteroids and have a very low albedo.
+They are redder in hue than the other asteroids and have a low albedo.
 Their surface compositions are similar to carbonaceous chondrite meteorites.
-Chemically, their spectra match the primordial composition of the early Solar System, with the lighter elements and volatiles removed.
+Chemically, their spectra match the primordial composition of the early Solar System, with hydrogen, helium, and volatiles removed.

 S-type (silicate-rich) asteroids are more common toward the inner region of the belt, within 2.5 AU of the Sun.
 The spectra of their surfaces reveal the presence of silicates and some metal, but no significant carbonaceous compounds.
 This indicates that their materials have been significantly modified from their primordial composition, probably through melting and reformation.
 They have a relatively high albedo and form about 17% of the total asteroid population.

 M-type (metal-rich) asteroids are typically found in the middle of the main belt, and they make up much of the remainder of the total population.
 Their spectra resemble that of iron-nickel.
 Some are believed to have formed from the metallic cores of differentiated progenitor bodies that were disrupted through collision.
 However, some silicate compounds also can produce a similar appearance.
 For example, the large M-type asteroid 22 Kalliope does not appear to be primarily composed of metal.
 Within the asteroid belt, the number distribution of M-type asteroids peaks at a semimajor axis of about 2.7 AU.
 Whether all M-types are compositionally similar, or whether it is a label for several varieties which do not fit neatly into the main C and S classes is not yet clear.